-In early 2023, we interviewed 2013 WCYA graduate Jen Lynn Bailey, author of the picture book This is the Boat that Ben Built (Pajama Press 2022).
-We spoke to Bailey on the themes and ideas in her work, the story behind the creation of her picture book, and her hopes for the impact her book has on its readers.
-Read a few excerpts from our conversation below in Bailey’s own words.
+In early 2023, VCFA interviewed 2013 WCYA graduate Jen Lynn Bailey, author of the picture book This is the Boat that Ben Built (Pajama Press 2022).
+We spoke to Bailey on the themes and ideas present in her work and the story behind the creation of This is the Boat that Ben Built.

 ON THE THEMES AND IDEAS OFTEN EXPLORED IN HER WORK